movet0n/llm-evaluation-framework/README.md

 The real confidence a model has lives in something called logprobs — the actual probability it assigned to each token at generation time.
 That's a true internal measurement.
 But it requires lower-level API access and is harder to work with, so most evaluation pipelines, including this one, use prompted self-assessment instead and take the numbers with appropriate skepticism.

+## Dual-prompt classification and needs_review

+Single-run mode doesn't just ask the model once.
+It asks twice — with two different system prompts — and only commits to a label if both agree.

+The first prompt is strict: classify this text as toxic or safe, no hedging.
+The second is more lenient: give the text benefit of the doubt where reasonable.
+Both run at temperature 0, so they're fully deterministic.
+The only source of disagreement is the framing.

+If they agree, that label is the result, and confidence is the average of both scores.
+If they disagree, the sample is marked `needs_review` — the model has told you, in the most honest way possible, that it doesn't have a clear answer.

+This is different from stability analysis, which measures variability across multiple runs of the same prompt at higher temperature.
+Dual-prompt disagreement is about framing sensitivity: the model's answer changes depending on how you ask the question.
+Both are real signals about where the model is uncertain, just from different angles.

+`needs_review` samples appear in their own section in the output and are excluded from the binary TP/FP/TN/FN counts — they didn't make a call, so they're not scored as right or wrong.

 ## Stability analysis

 LLMs are probabilistic.
 Run the same text through the same model twice and you might get different answers — especially on ambiguous cases.
 The stability analysis runs each sample multiple times and measures how often the model changes its mind.